es-tooling/module-replacements/CONTRIBUTING.md

 - The mapping generally does not need a `url`
 - The replacement should have a `url` to its external documentation (e.g. MDN or Node docs)
 - The replacement should have a `webFeatureId` if it is a web standard (these come from the [`web-features` dataset](https://github.com/web-platform-dx/web-features/tree/main/features))
-- The replacement should have a `nodeFeatureId` if it is a Node built-in (these come from the Node documentation)
+- The replacement should have a `nodeFeatureId` if it is a Node built-in (these are of the form `{moduleName[, exportName]}`.
+For example, `fs` would be `{"moduleName": "fs"}`, while `fs.readFile` would be `{"moduleName": "fs", "exportName": "readFile"}`)

 When using the `simple` type:

 - The replacement should be of the form `snippet::{name}` where `name` is a suitable descriptive name for what the snippet does (e.g. `snippet:is-odd` for a snippet that checks if a number is odd)
-- The replacement description should be a short human-readable description of what the snippet does, and how it replaces the old module
+- The replacement description should be a short human-readable description of what the snippet does, and how it replaces the old module (e.g. "You can use arr.at(-1) to get the last element of an array")
 - The replacement should have an `example` which is purely code (i.e. it should be valid JS in its entirety) and should show the snippet

 When using the `removal` type: